zfit/zfit/README.rst

 Fits are performed in three steps:

 1. Creation of a loss function, in our case a negative log-likelihood.
-2. Instantiation of our minimiser of choice, in the example the ``MinuitMinimizer``.
+2. Instantiation of our minimiser of choice, in the example the ``Minuit``.
 3. Minimisation of the loss function.

 .. code-block:: python